Apple just bought a barrier-shattering Sundance film for a record-breaking sum. Now what?

 Sundance hits require a level of nurturing after the festival, a fine art marketers say is not as simple as just buying and releasing a movie.
 It’s building buzz, slowly, with the right people, a skill set Apple has yet to be called on to demonstrate.

 How to measure success, however, will be tricky.
-Traditionally a Sundance sale can be judged by simple data: U.S. box office or the sale of international rights.
+Traditionally, a Sundance sale can be judged by simple data: U.S. box office or the sale of international rights.
 But Apple buys global rights and puts the film primarily on its service.

 “It is very difficult for outsiders to evaluate the metrics for the way these deals are calculated by the streamers,” said Jonathan Dana, a producer, former sales agent and expert on the independent film world.
 “Their business models are a breed apart from what we have been used to by conventional old-school distributors.”

-Cultural cachet is another goal for Apple, which despite the occasional hit like “Ted Lasso” has struggled for breakouts, especially on the film side.
-At the Golden Globe nominations this week its three nominations trailed heavily behind Netflix’s 42 and Disney’s 22.
+Cultural cachet is another goal for Apple, which despite the occasional hit such as “Ted Lasso” has struggled for breakouts, especially on the film side.
+In the Golden Globe nominations this week, its three trailed heavily behind Netflix’s 42 and Disney’s 22.

 Historically, many big Sundance acquisitions don’t match their high level of expectations.
-But when they do pay off they can pay off big.
+But when they do pay off, they can pay off big.
 In 2018, the film companies Magnolia and Participant bought a seemingly unassuming documentary about a longtime judge.
-That film was “RBG,” and six months later they had turned it into a cultural movement.
+That film was “RBG,” and six months later, they had turned it into a cultural movement.